What is a lateral flow test?

 The following article describes what a lateral flow test is and what it can be used for.
 In addition, the article explains how lateral flow tests work and the different component parts used during the manufacturing process.

 If you would like to see how Abingdon Health develops and manufactures lateral flow tests, please visit our lateral flow services pages.

 Common names for a lateral flow test

-Different industry sectors and different countries use varying terminology to describe lateral flow tests.
+Different industry sectors and different countries use varying terminology to describe what lateral flow tests are.
 Common names include:

 - Lateral flow test (LFT)